qurator-spk/eynollah/README.md

 ocrd-eynollah-segment -I OCR-D-IMG -O SEG-LINE -P models
 ```

-Any image referenced by `@imageFilename` in PAGE-XML is passed on directly to Eynollah as a processor, so that e.g. calling
+Any image referenced by `@imageFilename` in PAGE-XML is passed on directly to Eynollah as a processor, so that e.g.

 ```
 ocrd-eynollah-segment -I OCR-D-IMG-BIN -O SEG-LINE -P models
 ```

-still uses the original (RGB) image despite any binarization that may have occured in previous OCR-D processing steps
+uses the original (RGB) image despite any binarization that may have occured in previous OCR-D processing steps